samrath789/Time-Series-Analysis/README.md

      style="float: left; margin-right: 10px;"
      width="600" height="500"/>

 To summarize, this has been an exercise in ARIMA modeling and using time series R packages ggfortify, tseries and forecast.
-It is a good basis to move on to more complicated time series datasets, models and comparisons in R.
+We have done the time series analysis and calculated forecasts using AirPassengers dataset.